How does trisomy 13 affect a baby?

 Babies born with trisomy 13 often have a low birthweight.
 They usually have brain-structure problems, which can affect their facial development, as well.
 A baby with trisomy 13 may have eyes set close together and an underdeveloped nose or nostrils and cleft lip or palate.

-Do babies with trisomy 13 suffer?
+Do babies with trisomy 13 live?

 Can trisomy 13 be misdiagnosed?

 There is a high chance that the baby has trisomy 13 however, some high risk results for trisomy 13 may be ‘false positive‘ results.
 A false positive result means that although NIPT indicates a high risk of trisomy 13, the baby does not have this condition.

 Fetal ultrasound during pregnancy can also show the possibility of trisomy 13 or 18.
 But ultrasound is not 100% accurate.
 Problems caused by trisomy 13 or 18 may not be seen with ultrasound.
 After birth, your baby may be diagnosed with a physical exam.

 Which trisomy is not compatible with life?

 Trisomy 18 and a similar diagnosis, trisomy 13, are among a few congenital syndromes traditionally described in the medical literature as “incompatible with life.”
 Trisomy 18 occurs in 1 in 5,000 live births, and trisomy 13 in 1 in 16,000; survival statistics for both diagnoses are equally poor.

 What is the longest someone has lived with trisomy 13?